 The Open Enrollment Act (SBX5 4, Chapter 3, 5th Extraordinary Session, 2010) requires the Superintendent to annually create a list of 1,000 schools ranked by their Academic Performance Index (API).
 The list shall have the same ratio of elementary, middle, and high schools as existed in state decile rank 1 for the 2008–09 school year (i.e., 2009 Base API).

 Determining the Ratio of Elementary, Middle, and High Schools

-State decile ranks are provided each year with the Base API report.
 Schools with a state decile rank of 1 in the 2009 Base API report were evaluated to determine the ratio of elementary, middle, and high schools.
-California Education Code Section 52052(g) indicates that only schools with 100 valid test scores should be included in the API rankings.
+California Education Code Section 52052(e)(1) indicates that only schools with 100 valid test scores should be included in the API rankings.
 Therefore, schools with less than 100 valid scores reported on the 2009 Base API data file are excluded from the decile 1 ratio.
 After removing schools with less than 100 valid scores, 68.7 percent (or 687 of the 1,000 on list) are elementary schools, 16.5 percent (or 165 of the 1,000 on list) are middle schools, and 14.8 percent (or 148 of the 1,000 on list) are high schools.